Adaptive energy reference for machine-learning models of the electronic density of states: Methods

 where $N_A$ represents the total number of atomic environments in structure $A$ and $\mathrm{LDOS}_{A_{i}}$ represents the local contribution of environment $A_i$ to the global DOS.
-Additionally, the models are constructed such that they predict the DOS values at different energy values on the grid, in a multi-target regression manner.
+Additionally, the models are constructed such that they predict the DOS at different energy values on a grid in a multitarget regression manner.

-In order to account for differences in system sizes across the dataset, the DOS is normalized with respect to the number of atoms in the structure.
-The original energy reference before the shift parameter, $\bm{\Delta}$, is applied is chosen to be $\mathrm{E_F}$ as it gives the best results when using a fixed reference.
-Furthermore, in order to only capture the relative energy references across the structures in the dataset, the mean of $\bm{\Delta}$ is subtracted out such that the mean change in energy reference across the dataset is 0 eV.
+To account for differences in system sizes across the dataset, \resub{we always plot and assess the accuracy of the DOS after normalizing it by the number of atoms in the structure.
+However, we do not explicitly enforce a normalization of the DOS predictions to the number of available energy levels, because we usually avoid predicting the (inherently inaccurate) region corresponding to the highest energy levels.
+We initialize the DOS alignment --- and use as baseline alignment scheme --- based on the Fermi level $E_{\mathrm{F}}$, as it usually provides much better results than the mean Hartree potential.}Furthermore, to only capture the relative energy references across the structures in the dataset, the mean of $\Delta_A$ is subtracted out such that the mean change in energy reference across the dataset is 0.
 For models trained without optimizing the energy reference, the loss was defined as in Eq. \eqref{Typical_Loss}.

-In this work, the new framework was deployed on both linear models and MLPs, using the SOAP power spectrum as input features.
-The MLPs have one hidden layer, corresponding to the size of the number of input features.
-Specific details about the SOAP power spectrum, model architecture and training can be found in the Supporting Information.
+In this paper, our framework was incorporated in both linear models and MLPs, using the SOAP power spectrum as input features.
+The MLPs have one hidden layer, with a number of neurons equal to the number of input features.
+Specific details about the SOAP power spectrum, model architecture and training can be found in Sec.
+III of the Supplemental Material.